paladin-t/gingili/README.md

 ## Introduction

 GINGILI is a program which turns a Raspberry Pi into a smart home manager.
-Now it supplies guard monitor service using a USB webcam.
+Now it supplies watchdog monitor service using a USB webcam.

 ## Principle topoloty